We have moved!

-In the case illustrated above, there are four data types which each has two
+In the case illustrated above, there are four data types and each has two

-What this means is that a file has been generated for each datatype on both the Live and the Development environment.
-The Umbraco Deploy engine needs to create one instance of each datatype, but is currently not able to do so, since it doesn't know which files to built the data types based on.
+What this means is that a file has been generated for each data type on both the Live and the Development environment.
+The Umbraco Deploy engine needs to create one instance of each data type but is currently not able to do so, since it doesn't know which files to build the data types based on.

-See steps below on how to resolve the issue.
+See the steps below on how to resolve the issue.

 How to resolve the issue

 - Access the backoffice of the affected environment (Development or Staging)

 - Find the Data Types folder in the Developer section

 - Delete only the data types mentioned in the error message

 - In the case above, I would need to delete Member Picker, Multiple Media Picker, Related Links, and Content Picker

 - Follow the Kudu Documentation to run an extraction on the environment